Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Implementation Details of SJLT Sketching

 In the C++ STRUMPACK library a dense matrix $A$ is stored in column major ordering, so to leverage caching we would like to access our large dense matrix $A$ column by column.
-We implement the sketching of $A$, $AR^T$ by considering the outer product formulation.
+We implement the sketching of $A$, $AR$ by considering the outer product formulation.

-First we initialize a zero matrix which will store our solution and factor out the scaling factor $s$ from our matrix $R^T$.
-We iterate over each row of $R^T$ in compressed row storage.
-For each row $R^T_{i}$ if entry $ij$ is $1$, corresponding to a nonzero entry in $B_+$, then we add column $A_i$ to column $j$ of our solution matrix.
+First, we initialize a zero matrix which will store our solution and factor out the scaling factor $s$ from our matrix $R$.
+We iterate over each row of $R$ in compressed row storage.
+For each row $R_{i}$ if entry $ij$ is $1$, corresponding to a nonzero entry in $B_+$, then we add column $A_i$ to column $j$ of our solution matrix.
 If entry $ij$ is $-1$, corresponding to a nonzero entry in $B_-$, then we subtract column $A_i$ from column $j$ of our solution matrix.
-This algorithm allows us to access each column of $A$ once and based on the row $R^T_{i}$ add or subtract it to different positions in our solution matrix.
+This algorithm accesses each column of $A$ exactly once and uses the row $R_{i:}$ to add or subtract it at different positions in our solution matrix.
 Since our solution matrix is much smaller than the matrix $A$ this trade-off of leveraging caching of $A$ while accessing many entries in our solution matrix is advantageous.
-Finally, we scale the resulting matrix after we have completed our sketching routine.
+Finally, we scale the resulting matrix to complete our sketching routine.